ataeiamirhosein/InternetOfThings/README.md

 in `~appC.nc` file we have configuration and implementation of things that is in project. (e.g. timer)

-for `~C.nc` file we have all the program code here for used module interfaces and running *events* that i describe below sequently:
+for `~C.nc` file we have all the program code here for used module interfaces and running *events* that described below sequently:

 **first section:** define header files (timer and our stracture header) and all of modules that we used during the project.